FAITH EVANGELICAL LUTHERAN CHURCH

 We look forward to hearing from you!

-Where the Word of Jesus is spoken, heard, and lived
+Where the Word of Jesus is spoken, heard and lived!

 Expect to have fun while learning about the Word of God by joining in prayer, devotions and readings at the church.
 We will also have occasional outings around the area such as mini golf, bowling and more!
 Our adult support team will provide snacks and beverages during meetings.
 We hope to see you soon!